-6. Steam inhalation three times a day directly from the boiling pot of the tea.
+6. Steam inhalation three times a day directly from a boiling pot of tea.

 7. Eat plenty of food especially chicken-vegetable soup (or lentil vegetable soup if you are a vegetarian.)

 10. Essential oils: Many essential oils possess antiviral activity.
-Therefore, these oils are used in the alternative medicine to treat the cold.
-These essential oils include frankincense essential oil, eucalyptus essential oil, tea tree essential oil, tulsi essential oil , lemongrass essential oil, ginger essential oil, and lemon essential oil.
+Therefore, these oils are used as an alternative medicine to treat the cold.
+These essential oils include frankincense essential oil, eucalyptus essential oil, tea tree essential oil, tulsi essential oil, lemongrass essential oil, ginger essential oil, and lemon essential oil.
 Add 2 drops of essential oil to a bowl of boiling water and inhale for a few minutes.
 Use it three times a day.
-You can also add a few drops of Eucalyptus essential oil to a teaspoon of coconut oil, and rub it on the chest to relieve cough.
+You can also add a few drops of Eucalyptus essential oil to a teaspoon of coconut oil and rub it on the chest to relieve cough.
 You can also gargle with a couple of drops of tulsi essential oil, or lemongrass essential oil diluted in warm water.
 You can also add 2-3 drops of essential oil in a vaporizer.

 Cold Medicines May Be Harmful

-Cold Medicines Often Prolongs the Illness of Cold
+Cold Medicines Often Prolong the Illness of a Cold

 Now, consider how a nasal decongestant works: These drugs reduce the blood flow to the nose and throat area.
 How does an antihistamine work?
 By drying up the secretions in the nose, sinuses and and throat area.
 Isn’t it obvious that these treatments work against your immune system and helps to prolong your illness?